Kerbalism/Kerbalism/CONTRIBUTING.md

 ## Gather feedback from the community

 When you are requesting a feature, even when it is for "personal use", it can still be good to bring in the community.
-Suggest the feature on the Forums, ask for Feedback from other users, create an issue on GitLab.
+Suggest the feature on the Forums, ask for Feedback from other users, create an issue on GitHub.
 Be responsive, and accept feedback and suggestions to make your suggestion even better ;)

 ### Make sure that the feature is wanted